nolo28mokgosi/nolo28mokgosi.github.io/blog/2022-07-17-buldrightthingright.md

 ### Building the thing right
-Building the right thing focuses on the qualities of the thing we are building.
+Building the thing right (serving the developers) focuses on the qualities of the thing we are building.
 Some call them non-functional requirements, or the “ilities” of the software, such as scalability, reliability, maintainability, security etc. It also focuses on regulation and organisational governance processes.

 According to Susanne, building the thing right addresses the following:
 - Efficiency of engineering practices e.g. CI-CD, Automated testing.